 12. Fava Beans

-Fava beans, also known as broad beans, are a wonderfully versatile, velvety texture healthy food option that can be enjoyed as an accompaniment or added to many main dishes.
+Fava beans, also known as broad beans, are a wonderfully versatile, velvety texture food option that can be enjoyed as an accompaniment or added to many main dishes.
 Their robust and earthy flavor is highly sought after by many people.

 Depending on their yellow, green, or black hue, each color features its unique flavor profile: Yellow is the sweetest and mildest, while Black exhibits bolder tastes.